ironbar/orangutan/reports/04_Modeling.md

 #### Training for generalization

 I have taken the levels with lights off and removed any color information from objects.
+I have launched two trainings from zero and the difference between them is the possibility of moving backwards.
+I have also increased beta to 1.e-2 as in the original configuration.

+It's very beautiful to see the evolution of reward distribution over the training.

+However the LB scores are bad, worse than training without blackouts and without generalization.

 #### Automatic generation of levels